huzheng16/ZhengHuLab/content/authors/admin/_index.md

 highlight_name: false
 ---

 We harness computational and genomic approaches to decipher the principles of somatic evolution from precancerous lesion to malignant transformation and metastatic progression.
-This involves understanding both the genomic variations and the underlying evolutionary processes of cancer by characterizing their response to microenvironmental/therapeutic pressure.
+This involves understanding both the genomic variations and the underlying evolutionary processes of cancer by characterizing their response to microenvironmental or therapeutic pressures.

-We’re looking for people who share these interests and are looking for graduate students, postdocs, assistant investigators or research assistants to come join us!
+We’re looking for people who share these interests and are looking for research fellows, postdocs, graduate students or research assistants to come join us!